dandush44/Ice-Climbers/GDD.md

 8. Difficulty increases as the player climbs higher.
 9. An incorrect word or failed jump causes the player to fall.
 10. Falling below the playable area ends the run.
-- **Scoring:** +1 point is awarded for every successfully reached platform.
+- **Scoring:** +150 points are awarded for every successfully reached platform.
 The high score is stored locally.
+The number of platforms climbed is also shown per session.
-- **Failure:** An incorrect confirmed word, failed jump, or fall below the playable area ends the run.
+- **Failure:** An incorrect confirmed word or moving outside the playable area ends the run.
 The Game Over screen then allows the player to retry or return to the Main Menu.

 ### Parameters you will need to tune